ss108/recap-chrome/README.md

 - No more vendor copy or importing the entire jquery library!
 - Use of the more modern and leaner Date-FNS over Moment
 - Ability to inline env secrets during build!
-- Removal of messageListener middleware!
-Dispatch fetch and notifier directly from the content script.
+- Removal of exportInstance middleware!
+  - Fetch and notifier calls through background script are now virtually identical to direct invocations!
 - Reduced Dependencies!

 **Development Status**